 Top Independent Progressive News & Commentary Platforms

-The progressive news outlets are organized according to their main venue.
-That is, whether they’re accessible through print, radio, website, etc. In the digital age, most outlets are available through multiple venues.
-Everyone, regardless of location or media device, should be able to access some form of quality independent progressive news and commentary.
+The progressive news outlets, in the list below, are organized according to their primary venue.
+That is, whether they’re accessible through print, radio, website, video, podcast, etc. In the digital age, of course, most outlets are available through multiple venues.
+Everyone, regardless of location, or media device, should be able to access quality independent progressive news and commentary.

 EDITOR’S NOTE: Independent progressive news depends upon viewer/reader financial support.
 If you have the means, please consider donating to your favorite progressive media platform.